-Consultant will provide services related to the Project as described in the Statement of Project Objectives (Exhibit A) and will provide services more specifically described in the Scope of Work (Exhibit B).
+Consultant will provide services related to the Project as described in the Statement of Project Objectives (Exhibit A).
 Consultant agrees that it will provide its services at the direction of the City of Duluth Sustainability Officer (Mindy Granley).
 In the event of a conflict between the Proposal and this Agreement, the terms and conditions of this Agreement shall be deemed controlling.